stooged/ESP32-Server-900u/README.md

 you can then goto <b>Config Editor</b> and change the password for the wifi ap.

-alternatively if you install this <a href=https://github.com/stooged/arduino-esp32fs-plugin>plugin</a> to the arduino ide you can upload the files to the esp32-s2 with the arduino ide by selecting <b>Tools > ESP32 Sketch Data Upload</b>
+alternatively if you install this <a href=https://github.com/stooged/arduino-esp32fs-plugin>plugin</a> to the arduino ide you can upload the files to the board storage with the arduino ide by selecting <b>Tools > ESP32 Sketch Data Upload</b>

 <a href=https://github.com/stooged/arduino-esp32fs-plugin>Arduino ESP32-S2 filesystem uploader</a>